Hilton Washington DC North/Gaithersburg

-Contact Person: Avena Russell, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
+Contact Person: LCDR Avena Russell, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 66, rm.
-1535, Silver Spring, MD 20993-0002, 301-796-3805, Avena.Russell@fda.hhs.gov, or FDA Advisory Committee Information Line, 1-800-741-8138 (301-443-0572 in the Washington, DC area), and follow the prompts to the desired center or product area.
-Please call the Information Line for up-to-date information on this meeting.
+1535, Silver Spring, MD 20993-0002, 301-796-3805, Avena.Russell@fda.hhs.gov , or FDA Advisory Committee Information Line, 1-800-741-8138 (301-443-0572 in the Washington, DC area).
 A notice in the Federal Register about last minute modifications that impact a previously announced advisory committee meeting cannot always be published quickly enough to provide timely notice.
-Therefore, you should always check the Agency's Web site and call the appropriate advisory committee hot line/phone line to learn about possible modifications before coming to the meeting.
+Therefore, you should always check the Agency's Web site at http://www.fda.gov/AdvisoryCommittees/default.htm and scroll down to the appropriate advisory committee meeting link, or call the advisory committee information line to learn about possible modifications before coming to the meeting.

-Interested persons may present data, information, or views, orally or in writing, on issues pending before the committee.
-Written submissions may be made to the contact person on or before March 9, 2012.
-Oral presentations from the public will be scheduled between approximately 11 a.m. and 12 p.m.
-Those individuals interested in making formal oral presentations should notify the contact person and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before March 1, 2012.
+Procedure: Interested persons may present data, information, or views, orally or in writing, on issues pending before the committee.
+Written submissions may be made to the contact person on or before October 16, 2012.
+Oral presentations from the public will be scheduled between approximately 1 p.m. and 2 p.m.
+Those individuals interested in making formal oral presentations should notify the contact person and submit a brief statement of the general nature of the evidence or arguments they wish to present, the names and addresses of proposed participants, and an indication of the approximate time requested to make their presentation on or before October 5, 2012.
 Time allotted for each presentation may be limited.
 If the number of registrants requesting to speak is greater than can be reasonably accommodated during the scheduled open public hearing session, FDA may conduct a lottery to determine the speakers for the scheduled open public hearing session.
-The contact person will notify interested persons regarding their request to speak by March 2, 2012.
+The contact person will notify interested persons regarding their request to speak by October 9, 2012.

 Persons attending FDA’s advisory committee meetings are advised that the Agency is not responsible for providing access to electrical outlets.

 FDA welcomes the attendance of the public at its advisory committee meetings and will make every effort to accommodate persons with physical disabilities or special needs.
-If you require special accommodations due to a disability, please contact James Clark, James.Clark@fda.hhs.gov or 301-796-5293 at least 7 days in advance of the meeting.
+If you require special accommodations due to a disability, please contact Ann Marie Williams, Committee Management Staff, 301-796-5966 at least 7 days in advance of the meeting.